pelletier197/cabane-io-2021/README.md

 ### Neo4j
 Next one on our list is by far the most popular Graph database on the market.
 [Neo4j](https://neo4j.com/) has been around since 2007, but it's gotten more popular only in the last few years, as use-cases for Graph databases seem to multiply.

+### ArangoDB
+Last but not least on our list is [ArangoDB](https://www.arangodb.com/), that I have personally only heard about very recently.
+Unlike all other databases, this one is a `multi-model` database.
+It supports documents, graphs and key-value, all in one!